progit/progit/pl/07-customizing-git/01-chapter7.markdown

 #### core.excludesfile ####

 Możesz umieścić wzorce w pliku `.gitignore` w swoim projekcie, aby Git nie śledził ich i nie próbował dodawać do przechowalni po wykonaniu komendy `git add`, jak wspomniałem już w rozdziale 2.
-Możesz jednak przechowywać te informacje w innym pliku, znajdującym się poza drzewem projektu, możesz wskazać Gitowi loikalizację tego pliku za pomocą ustawienia `core.excludesfile`.
+Możesz jednak przechowywać te informacje w innym pliku, znajdującym się poza drzewem projektu, możesz wskazać Gitowi lokalizację tego pliku za pomocą ustawienia `core.excludesfile`.
 Po prostu ustaw ją na ścieżkę wskazującą na plik, który ma zawartość podobną do tej, którą ma `.gitignore`.

 <!-- You can put patterns in your project’s `.gitignore` file to have Git not see them as untracked files or try to stage them when you run `git add` on them, as discussed in Chapter 2.
 However, if you want another file outside of your project to hold those values or have extra values, you can tell Git where that file is with the `core.excludesfile` setting.
 Simply set it to the path of a file that has content similar to what a `.gitignore` file would have. -->